How US military research can help save our economy and the planet

 “My Father Had This Luger... is captivating, with a cinematic feel, and moments that are truly haunting … while some are downright bone-chilling, yet all unforgettable … a remarkable writer with the natural talent of story-telling.” -- Neos Kosmos, Australia

-An exciting call to action and a revolutionary Smart Growth vision are outlined by the Post’s veteran Shaping the City columnist and a panel of challenging thinkers whose backgrounds range from medicine and economics to engineering and from Johns Hopkins University to MIT.
-Learn how, with political will, a greener, more environmentally sustainable America can arise in a new era of economic recovery, mass transit, more creative land use, eased building height restrictions, and the revival of the nation’s walkable small towns.
+An exciting call to action and a revolutionary new Smart Growth vision are outlined by the Post’s veteran Shaping the City columnist and a panel of challenging thinkers whose backgrounds range from medicine and economics to engineering and from Johns Hopkins University to MIT.
+Learn how a greener, more environmentally sustainable and economically revitalized America can arise in a new era of financially empowered mass transit, more creative land use, the revival of the nation’s walkable small towns ... and the abolition of arbitrary height restrictions on buildings.
 Click here to learn more.

 Also on the way: